ABaron21/Tribal_Fashion/README.md

 Bootstrap - An external libary used that aims to focus on the resposiveness of the website, as well as the basic structure and styling for the website.

+Django - A fullstack framework used to structure the web application by compiling seperate apps containing templates, views, urls, models etc for different parts of the site.

 Python - Programming language used to construct the functionality for the website that allows data to be intergrated from the database to the user and reversed based on a users interactions.

 PostgresSQL - Relational database used to store data that has been added by a user in to different tables and relays data back through various queries.